 Nocturnal Animals Theme

 Bats, owls, hedgehogs, cats, and other animals are nocturnal.
-This is a fun preschool theme that allows you to explore and learn more about these fascinating creatures.
+This is a fun November preschool theme that allows you to explore and learn more about these fascinating creatures.
 Read Stellaluna and use this time to enjoy some fun art.
+Preschool Teacher 101 has a fun bats lesson plan that’s perfect for this theme.

-Fall and Halloween is such a fun season to plan activities around, and pumpkins are by far one of the most exciting.
+Fall and Halloween is such a fun season to plan activities around, and pumpkins are by far one of the most exciting and versatile!
 They make a great shape to incorporate different activities, as well as actually exploring the pumpkin itself.
 Enjoy some pumpkin books, pumpkin crafts, and pumpkin art projects to get you started!
+We’ve got a whole list of pumpkin activities for you to try.
 Or get this entire pumpkin lesson plan from Preschool Teacher 101.

-Thanksgiving is a holiday full of history.
+Thanksgiving is a holiday full of history, and one of the most popular November preschool themes!
 This is a great time to touch on historical facts, or help teach children about thankfulness and sharing.
 There are lots of awesome books about gratitude and thankfulness to use during this theme, and lots of fun thanksgiving crafts and activities.
 See the Thanksgiving lesson plans from our friends at Preschool Teacher 101.

 Veteran’s Day Theme